BlockchainTokenAssociation/VerifiedToken-PoC/README.md

 * You can run `webpack --watch` in other terminal if you are going to change code in ./app/ folder
 * Open `localhost:8080` in your browser

-[Demo](https://blockchainlabsnz.github.io/VerifiedToken/) - if you use Metamask, please switch to Kovan network.
+[Demo](https://blockchainlabsnz.github.io/VerifiedToken/) - if you use Metamask, please switch to Ropsten network.

 <br>